Xinyi-Ding/Scolarly-Net/Documents/Evaluation.md

 1. **Single-User Web Constraint**: Currently, the web application only permits one user at a time.
 This limitation primarily stems from the absence of a robust session management system, which is essential for handling multiple concurrent user sessions.
 Additionally, our current database setup is not optimized for concurrent access, which could lead to data integrity issues with multiple users interacting with the system simultaneously.
 Moreover, the server infrastructure and resource allocation were initially designed with a single-user model in mind, lacking the scalability required to support multiple users.
 Efforts are underway to address these limitations by implementing a more sophisticated session management mechanism, enhancing database concurrency capabilities, and upgrading our server infrastructure to accommodate multiple users in future iterations of the application.

 2. **Limited Dataset**: The project was conducted with a limited dataset due to copyright considerations associated with downloading academic papers.
 Consequently, we did not augment our dataset with additional articles, limiting our source to the 57 provided papers.
-Three of these articles were excluded from database entry due to the absence of abstracts, crucial for thematic keyword extraction.
+Three of these articles were excluded from database entry due to the absence of abstracts, crucial for topic keyword extraction.
 The lack of abstracts rendered these articles unhelpful for constructing topic networks, leading to their omission from the database.
 For more details on the challenges faced during abstract extraction, refer to the second point under the [Metadata Extraction Challenges](#metadata-extraction-challenges) section.

 3. **System Compatibility with Grobid**: The Grobid package, essential for our metadata extraction process, poses a compatibility challenge due to its lack of support for the Windows operating system.
 Consequently, deploying our web application locally on Windows systems results in the inability to process uploaded files, restricting users to the search functionality and the exploration of pre-existing database entries.
 This limitation does not affect deployments on macOS or Linux systems, where the application operates as intended.
 Windows users, however, are not left without options; they can access our application deployed on the assessment10a server by utilizing virtual machines through the `EIDF` platform.
 For detailed instructions on accessing and using the virtual machine, please refer to the provided documentation [insert link here].